SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 enthusiasm for After the accident he lost his enthusiasm for the sport.

-eager - (adjective) wanting very much to do or have something, especially something interesting or enjoyable:
+eager - (adjective) wanting very much to do or have something, especially something interesting or enjoyable: the children's eager faces
+[ + to infinitive ] She sounded very eager to meet you.

 remind - to make someone think of something they have forgotten or might have forgotten